aws-samples/aws-appsync-iot-core-realtime-example/README.md

 ## Cleanup

-Once you are finished working with this project, you may want to delete all of the resources it created in your AWS account.
+Once you are finished working with this project, you may want to delete the resources it created in your AWS account.
+From the **mobile** folder:

 ```
 $ amplify delete